 The Iran crisis threatens to punch a hole in that plan.
-Further disruption in the region could see the world oil price rocket and China’s energy security imperiled – while America sits pretty, with greater oil reserves and a more diverse energy portfolio.
+Further disruption in the region could see the world oil price rocket and China’s energy security threatened – while America sits pretty, with greater oil reserves and a more diverse energy portfolio.
 Yet the crisis could also open up a ‘window of strategic opportunity’ for China, with America choosing to get bogged down in the Middle East once again, freeing Beijing to pursue its own priorities elsewhere, as they did in the decade of American distraction after 9/11.

 The truth is that neither China nor America’s interests are best served by the Iran situation escalating.

 The most likely strategy for America is containment, and this puts China in a strong position since containing Iran will require China’s help – either by covertly mediating between the parties or by backing up a new sanctions regime, as they have done in the past.

 This new leverage would mean Trump couldn’t afford to antagonise China, and the ‘poison pill’ that could undermine US trading partners’ hopes with Beijing would find itself back in medicine cabinet – although the President is seldom that predictable.

 So yes, the trade war might be coming to an end.
 But this is just the start of another chapter in a rivalry that will shape the century.
 If during this stalemate Britain can negotiate the outlines of a US-UK trade deal, we could find that China’s window of opportunity is in fact our own.